bcwhite-code/brians-blueprints/self-building-spacex.md

 Once the rocket is ready, choose a Cryonite world, ideally with water and no threat.
-Using satellite view, be sure you can actually find a good ore patch -- sometimes they won't be present!
+Using satellite view, be sure you can actually find a good ore patch -- sometimes they won't be close or even common!
 Go there and build the [Colony Home](#colony-home) block in a convienent place.

+Using the sat-nav view, configure the [Off-World Supply](#off-world-supply) for this new colony.
+It'll start bringing in material by rocket, including the things necessary to expand the rail grid and build a Cryonite mine.

 Build a mine for Cryonite ore.
 Two efficiency-1 modules per large miner will reduce power consumption by 80% which is a big help in a power-starved colony.

-Using the sat-nav view, configure the [Off-World Supply](#off-world-supply) for this new colony.
-It'll start bringing in material by rocket, including the things necessary to expand the rail grid and build a Cryonite mine.

 Cryonite has stacks of only 20 but processed Cryonite rods has stacks of 200.
-Since rocket parts and rocket fuel has to be imported, it's best to minimize those and that means building a local processing factory.
+Since rocket parts and rocket fuel has to be imported, it's best to be as dense as possible and that means building a local processing factory.

 On Nauvis, configure two more pads of the Bulk Receiver for Cryonite Rods and Glass.